Tips for Cold Calling:

 End with a clear goal, whether it’s booking a meeting or sending them more details.
 For instance:

 “I’d love to explore this further.
-Would it be alright if we set up a quick meeting next week?”
+Would it be all right if we set up a quick meeting next week?”

 Remember, your script is a guide, not a rigid rulebook.
 Leave room for natural conversation so it feels genuine.